-object/idea-x1
+object/idea-x1 -

+That/Those -

+That is beautiful. -

+Those are beautiful.

 -

-is-beautiful

-(to someone by some standard)

-That/Those

--

-is/are beautiful.

-That is beautiful.

 '''

 when the x1 is omitted, becomes:

 melbiunspecified-x1is-beautifulto someone by some standardBeautiful!

 It's beautiful!

 Omitting the $x_1$ adds emphasis to the selbri relation, which has become first in the sentence.
 This kind of sentence is termed an observative, because it is often used when someone first observes or takes note of the relationship, and wishes to quickly communicate it to someone else.
 Commonly understood English observatives include "Smoke!" upon seeing smoke or smelling the odor, or "Car!" to a person crossing the street who might be in danger.
 Any Lojban selbri can be used as an observative if no sumti appear before the selbri.